-Recommendation Comply Yes / No 4.3 The audit committee should have a formal charter.
-Yes 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4.
-Yes 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies.
-Yes 5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5.
-Yes 6.1 Companies should design a communication policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy.
-Yes 6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6.
-Yes 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
-Yes 7.2 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
+Recommendation Comply Yes / No 4.
+The audit committee should have a formal charter.
+Yes 4.
+Companies should provide the information indicated in the Guide to reporting on Principle 4.
+Yes 5.
+1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies.
+Yes 5.
+Companies should provide the information indicated in the Guide to reporting on Principle 5.
+Yes 6.
+1 Companies should design a communication policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy.
+Yes 6.
+2 Companies should provide the information indicated in the Guide to reporting on Principle 6.
+Yes 7.
+Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
+Yes 7.5 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
 The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks.
-Yes 7.3 The Board should disclose whether it has received assurance from the Chief Executive Officer and the Chief Financial Officer that the declaration provided in accordance with ection 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to reporting risks.
+Yes 7.
+The Board should disclose whether it has received assurance from the Chief Executive Officer and the Chief Financial Officer that the declaration provided in accordance with ection 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to reporting risks.
 Yes 7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7.
-Yes 8.1 The Company should establish a remuneration committee.
-Yes 8.2 The remunerations committee should be structured so that it: consists of a majority of independent directors; is chaired by an independent chair; and Yes Yes has at least three members.
-Yes 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of directors and senior executives.
+Yes 8.
+1 The Company should establish a remuneration committee.
+Yes 8.
+2 The remunerations committee should be structured so that it: consists of a majority of independent directors; is chaired by an independent chair; and has at least three members.
+Yes Yes Yes 8.
+Companies should clearly distinguish the structure of non-executive directors' remuneration from that of directors and senior executives.
+Yes 8.
+4 Companies should provide the information indicated in the Guide to reporting on Principle 8.
 Yes